-As vital members of the Emergency Medical Services (EMS) team, EMTs provide pre-hospital emergency care to the ill and injured patient, continuing that care until the patient is under the care of a higher level of licensure.
+As vital members of the EMS team, EMTs provide pre-hospital emergency care to ill and injured patients, continuing that care until the patient is under the care of a higher level of licensure.
 EMTs have the knowledge and skills to provide basic life support to all patients whether the problem is trauma, cardiac, or medical.
-EMTs can splint fractures, bandage wounds, and stabilize a patient for transport to a medical facility.

-Advanced EMTs can establish intravenous lines, insert blind intubation devices as well as administer certain pre-hospital medications.
+EMTs splint fractures, bandage wounds, and stabilize a patient for transport to a medical facility.
+AEMTs establish IV lines, insert blind intubation devices and can administer certain medications.
 Paramedics are the highest level of pre-hospital care in the EMS system.
-Paramedics record and interpret EKG findings, treat cardiac arrests with defibrillation and cardioversion, reduce shock by intravenous fluid administration, provide ventilations and airway protection by endotracheal intubation and administer pharmacological therapy.
+Paramedics record and interpret EKG findings, treat cardiac arrests with defibrillation and cardioversion, reduce shock by intravenous fluid administration, provide ventilation and airway protection by endotracheal intubation and administer pharmacological therapy.
 Paramedics serve as team leaders on EMS units.